Katie M. Witter, MBA

 • Elder, First Presbyterian Church of Orlando

-• Winter Park YMCA Board of Directors
+• Winter Park YMCA Board Chair

 • Winter Park Chamber of Commerce

-I never want to look back on my life with regret, so I joyfully spend as much time with my children as I can.
-I am a co-leader for our daughter’s Girl Scout troop, and coach many of her sports teams.
-In turn, I love watching David coach Will in football, baseball, and basketball, and caddy for him at local golf tournaments.
+“I never want to look back on my life with regret, so I joyfully spend as much time with my children as I can.
+I am a co-leader for our daughter’s Girl Scout troop and coach many of her sports teams.
+In turn, I love watching David coach Will in football and basketball and caddy for him at golf tournaments throughout Florida and North Carolina.

-David and I are actively involved in our children’s school and our First Presbyterian Church of Orlando faith community.
+“David and I are actively involved in our children’s school and our First Presbyterian Church of Orlando faith community.
+Nothing makes me happier than a full, noisy house, so whether it’s friends, family, or kids, we love hosting and fellowship.”

 Skip to content